 - Contacts for questions on orders, invoices and payments

 All suppliers doing business with the Laboratory must review and adhere to the referenced General Provisions incorporated into their contract.
 All other supplier-related forms can be found on our Supplier Forms Page.

 Procurement actively supports Berkeley Lab’s commitment to providing equal opportunities through contracting and individual order opportunities for small businesses.
 We make every effort to include the maximum practical number of small businesses in the competitive bidding process.
 Learn more about our Small Business Program here.

-In addition to providing quality goods and services to support the scientific endeavors of the Berkeley Lab, Procurement is also committed to environmentally sound and sustainable procurement practices, or “green” practices.
+In addition to providing quality goods and services to support the scientific endeavors of the Berkeley Lab, Procurement is also committed to environmentally sound and sustainable acquisition practices, or “green” practices: particularly those that are consistent with the standards and certifications found at the Sustainable Facilities Tool website.
 We actively seek to do business with suppliers who offer energy efficient and environmentally responsible products.
-To learn more about our Sustainable Procurement efforts click here.
+To learn more about our Sustainable Acquisition efforts click here.